cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

+## Firestore Single Source of Truth Integration (Apply + Contract)

+- apply.html now initializes Firebase/Firestore via `firebase-config.js` and writes applications to the `users` collection using `FirestoreDataManager.setUser(name, {...})`.
+It still performs a best-effort backup to `/api/apply` to keep GitHub JSON in sync, but Firestore is primary.
+- contract.html now loads users primarily from Firestore (`FirestoreDataManager.getUsers()`), falling back to `/api/users` only if Firestore is unavailable.
+When a contract is signed, it:
+  - Updates the user's `contract` metadata in Firestore (`contractStatus`, `contractSignedDate`, optional `fileUrl` if uploaded), then updates users.json via the existing GitHub API as a backup.
+  - Mirrors the signed contract into the `contracts` collection with `FirestoreDataManager.setContract(id, data)`.
+  - Existing EmailJS flows are unchanged, but now assume Firestore holds the canonical user/job state.

+Smoke tests:
+- Apply Flow: Open `/apply.html`, submit a new application, verify a new doc appears in Firestore `users` with `application.status=pending`, and the user appears in `admin-dashboard.html` pending list.
+Approve from admin; verify EmailJS fired and Firestore user updated to `application.status=approved` with `profile.approvedDate`.
+- Contract Flow: In `/contract.html`, access with the approved user.
+Sign contract; verify Firestore `users/<name>.contract.contractStatus` updates to `signed` or `uploaded` and `contracts/<contractId>` exists.
+Verify backup JSON also updated.
 Test/Debug Cleanup Policy

 - The repository includes historical test and debug artifacts.
 Use the cleanup utility to keep production HTMLs clean (`admin-dashboard.html`, `user-portal.html`).